neatnik/steganographr/README.md

 ## How it works

-Steganographr works by hiding a private message within a public message.
-The private message is converted into binary data, and then that binary data is further converted into zero-width characters (which are then hidden withinin your public message in an “invisible” manner).
+Steganographr works by converting your private message into binary data, and then converting that binary data into zero-width characters (which can then be hidden in your public message).

 These characters are used: